laurentkempe/blog/source/_posts/debugging-dapr-applications-with-rider-or-visual-studio-a-better-way.md

 ![RiderRunDebugConfiguration.png](/images/RiderRunDebugConfiguration.png)

-Or press two times CTRL key to use Rider Run Anything.
+Or press the CTRL key two times to use Rider Run Anything.
 Then type `dapr` to select the Run/Debug configuration.

 ![Rider Run Anything](/images/RiderRunAnything.png)